The initial line-up of Velvett Fogg featured guitarist

 they have both, since divorced

-As far as we are aware he is still living in Scotland
+As far as we are aware was living in Scotland